offish/twitchtube/README.md

 name and redo the process written above.

 ## Running
-To run the script simply run start.bat or type python main.py in command prompt (must be in the correct folder).
+To run the script run `python main.py` in command prompt (must be in the correct folder).

 ## Example
 [Here](https://www.youtube.com/channel/UCd0wttXr03lIcTLv38U5d-w) is an example of how the videos look like on YouTube.
 Majority of these videos are made using